danelee2601/audio_vector_search.github.io/README.md

 **Text Description:** "The sound of a church bell."

+NB!
+Even if there's some noise (e.g., dragon roaring) included in a reference audio sample, a text description will guide the search so that users get what they want.

 | Rank | Similar Audio (from Soundly) |
 |------|---------------|
 | 1    | <audio controls><source src=".audio/soundly_samples/SND80488.wav" type="audio/mpeg">Your browser does not support the audio element.</audio> |